TypedRest/TypedRest-Java/README.md

 </dependency>
 ```

-You can then use the classes `RestEntryPoint`, `RestSet` and `RestElement` to build a local representation of a remote REST service.
+You can then use the classes `RestEntryPoint`, `RestSetImpl` and `RestElementImpl` to build a local representation of a remote REST service.
 Based on our usecase sample this could look like this:
 ```java
 class SampleRestEntryPoint : RestEntryPoint {
   public final RestSet<Package> packages = new RestSetImpl<>(this, "packages");